Creating rotas without the aid of rota planning software can be a bit of a nightmare.

 It may take a little longer to plan your rotas this way to begin with, but it will save you a lot of headaches down the line, and your staff will definitely appreciate it.

 But changing the rota once it's been sent out should always be a last resort.
-And if you do make a change, it needs to be communicated to the staff it will affect as soon as possible.
+And if you do make a change, it needs to be communicated to the staff that it will affect as soon as possible.

 Making your employees aware of a change to their schedule can be as simple as giving them a call them at home, popping a memo in their pigeonhole, or, if you use rota-planning software, setting up automatic push notifications to be sent to their phone whenever you make an update.